NexPlayer/Android-SDK/advanced.md

 #### int setClientTimeShift (boolean bEnable, String strFileBufferPath, int uiTimeShiftBufferSize,int uiTimeShiftDuration)

-This method enables the client time shift feature in the NexPlayer™ SDK.
+This method enables the client time shift feature in the NexPlayer SDK.

 Time shifting is a feature to store realtime data as it is received so that the user can watch past data while playing live content.
-When this feature is enabled, NexPlayer™ prepares for the time shift and only afterpauseis called, it stores received data from a live stream in local file storage with the specified buffer size and duration set with this API.
+When this feature is enabled, NexPlayer prepares for the time shift and only afterpauseis called, it stores received data from a live stream in local file storage with the specified buffer size and duration set with this API.
 As a result, the user can seek and pause even when the content playing is live.
 This method will be stopped when the methodgotoCurrentLivePositionis called.

 > **Note** This method should be called between calls toinit()andopen().
 Furthermore, onceopen()is called, the parameter values cannot be changed unless the application is closed by callingclose()and then initialized withinit()again.

-> **Warning** Values for the uiTimeShiftBufferSize and uiTimeShiftDuration parameter should be set carefully because each device has different capabilities and the NexPlayer™ SDK can’t guarantee that the device has enough free space to store data as the user specifies.
-If storage becomes full and there is no available space to save the new data, NexPlayer™ will force the content to resume to use up saved data and make more storage space available.
+> **Warning** Values for the uiTimeShiftBufferSize and uiTimeShiftDuration parameter should be set carefully because each device has different capabilities and the NexPlayer SDK can’t guarantee that the device has enough free space to store data as the user specifies.
+If storage becomes full and there is no available space to save the new data, NexPlayer will force the content to resume to use up saved data and make more storage space available.
 When the player resumes, onAsyncCmdComplete is called.

 **Parameters**